appyzdl/LlamaVerse/README.md

-# LlamaVerse
+# LlamaVerse: VSCode Edition

-A VSCode extension that uses Ollama to run state of the art LLMS in your vscode 😉
+Enter the LlamaVerse and chat with Ollama models directly in your VS Code editor!